folio-org/docs/content/en/docs/Platform essentials/Item status/itemstatus.md

 ## How Item Status Changes During Circulation

-If a FOLIO library is depending on an item’s status to communicate information to patrons and control how that item is used, they should be aware of how item statuses change as part of circulation (requesting, check out, and check in.)
+If a FOLIO library relies on an item’s status to inform patrons and control how that item is used, library staff should be aware of how item statuses change as part of circulation (requesting, check out, and check in.)

-* If an item is requested by a patron, the item status may change to **Paged**, or if the item is currently on loan, it may change to **In transit** when the item is returned.
+* When a patron requests an item, the item status may change to **Paged**, or, if the item is currently on loan, it may change to **In transit** when the item is returned.
-* If an item is checked out to a patron, the item status will change to **Checked out**.
+* When a patron checks out an item, the item status will change to **Checked out**.
 * When an item is checked in, the item status may change to **Available** or **In Transit**, depending on the status it has or where it was located when it is scanned in the Check In app.

 Items in some statuses will warn library staff members that the item status is going to change, and ask them to confirm check in before proceeding.